 Crisis and special help

-There are payments and services available to you if you are in severe financial hardship, recovering from a disaster, or in need of special assistance.
+There are payments and services available if you are experiencing severe financial hardship, recovering from a disaster, or in need of special assistance.

 Payments to help you in a crisis

-Crisis Payment is a one-off payment if you are experiencing difficult or extreme circumstances.
+Crisis Payment provides a one off immediate financial payment to people who are experiencing severe financial hardship or extreme circumstances.

-Carer Adjustment Payment is a payment that helps you deal with the increased care needs of a child aged under seven years who has had a sudden accident.
+Carer Adjustment Payment is a one off payment that helps you deal with the increased care needs of a child aged under seven years who has had a sudden accident.

-Our social workers can help you during difficult times by providing confidential counselling, support and information.
+Our social workers can help you during difficult times by providing counselling, support and information.

-There is also the Financial Information Service—a free, confidential service that provides education and information on financial issues to all Australians.
+Financial Information Service is a free, confidential service that provides education and information on financial issues to all Australians.

 Other government and community support services

 There are a range of other organisations that provide support services and useful information you may find helpful.
 You can use Service Finder to locate assistance in your local area.